contentful/slash-developers/docs/net/tutorials/webhook-roles-snapshots.md

 This tutorial assumes you understand the basic Contentful data model as described in the [developer center](/developers/docs/concepts/data-model/) and that you have already read and understand the [getting started tutorial for the .Net SDK](/developers/docs/net/tutorials/using-net-cda-sdk/) and the [using the management API with Contentful and .Net SDK](/developers/docs/net/tutorials/management-api/) article.

 Contentful.net is built on .net core and targets .Net Standard 1.4.
-The SDK is cross-platform and runs on Linux, macOS and Windows.
+The SDK is cross-platform and runs on Linux, macOS, and Windows.

 ## Working with webhooks